Skip to main content

 CMDBuild must be able to access a supported external DBMS (PostgreSQL, MySQL, Oracle or SQLServer).

-• Database: connection string and username
+• Database: connection string and credentials

 • Key attribute: used to match existing cards in Merge mode